(The film is “Fashion House”, a collection of clips from British Pathé, 1950-1969. It has no sound)

 House of Mirelle Research and Historical Archive

 Research and writing about Mirelle incorporates their memories and voices in their Oral History.
 Many have donated artifacts and clothing creating the primary historic archive of The House of Mirelle.

-The story of Mirelle is social history but more than social history, fashion history plus and it’s Hull but more than the great city as well.
+The story of Mirelle is social history but more than social history, its fashion history plus and it’s Hull but more than the great city as well.

 The story of the House of Mirelle describes the rise and fall of a fascinating period for all.